reach-sh/humble-sdk/src/contracts/README.md

 ## Liquidity Migrator
 Enables migration of funds from `v2` to `v3`
 ## LiquidityMigrator.Transfer
-Withdraw funds from a `v2` pool to the user, then deposit the maximum possible pairing of those funds into a `v3` pool.
+Withdraw funds from a `v2` pool to the user, then deposit the maximum possible pairing of those funds into a `v3` pool.\
+This is a pair of **withdraw** and **deposit** actions: each transaction can fail separately, but the user's funds remain with them in either case.

+## LiquidityMigrator.Withdraw
+Withdraw funds from a `v2` pool to the user.